feather-ts/feather/docs/content/decorators/index.md

 `@Transformer()`

-You can place binding transformers anywhere accros your widget classes as long as you decorate them with this.
+You can place transformers anywhere across your widget classes as long as you decorate them with this.